valentinradu/WhiteRaccoon/README.md

         {

-            //we alloc and init the our request queue WRRequestQueue * requestsQueue = [[WRRequestQueue alloc] init];
+            //we alloc and init the our request queue
+            //we don't autorelease the object so that it will be around when the callback gets called WRRequestQueue * requestsQueue = [[WRRequestQueue alloc] init];

             //we set the delegate to self